Sue Dibny

-Susan Dibny (née Dearbon) is a fictional character from DC Comics associated with the Elongated Man.
+Susan Dibny is a fictional character from DC Comics associated with the Elongated Man.
 Created by John Broome and Carmine Infantino, the character first appeared in Flash vol. 1 #119 (March 1961).
 In 2004, Sue Dibny became a flashpoint for discussions of women in comics following the events of Identity Crisis, in which she is murdered by Jean Loring and revealed to have been raped by Doctor Light in the past.

 While her Post-Crisis iteration remained dead, a new living iteration of Sue was introduced into DC’s Earth-Prime continuity, DC’s new main continuity after the Flashpoint event and New 52 reboot, and is still alive as of 2025.
 As with her past primary iterations, The Earth Prime version of Sue is married to the Earth Prime version of Ralph Dibny (like Post Crisis Sue, Post-Crisis Ralph Dibny had also died but had a new living iteration introduced in the Earth-Prime continuity).

 Sue Dearbon appeared in the Arrowverse television series The Flash, portrayed by Natalie Dreyfuss.

 Fictional character biography

-Sue Dibny is a socialite from Westchester County, New York who is married to Ralph Dibny, the Elongated Man.
+Sue Dibny is a socialite from Westchester County, New York, who is married to Ralph Dibny, the Elongated Man.
 She has at times worked for the Justice League as an administrator.
 Ralph and Sue share a loving relationship.
 They met when Ralph crashed her debutante ball, using the pretense of jewel thieves to catch a glimpse of Sue.
 What followed was a whirlwind romance.
 Sue and Ralph married a short time later with Barry Allen serving as the best man.
 What followed was a life of adventures and super-heroics, as Sue stuck by Ralph's side as he traveled around the globe as part of the Justice League.
 This led to the various dangers associated with the lifestyle, including her near-death at the tentacles of an alien parasite and being kidnapped by Sonar to become his consort.
 Through it all, Sue and Ralph stuck together, even when the going got tough, eventually settling in Opal City.